Harden scores 21 points, Rockets beat Thunder for 2-0 lead

 The Rockets went on a 13-0 run early in the second half to regain the lead.
 Gilgeous-Alexander, who had been cold in the bubble, made three straight 3-pointers to highlight an 11-0 run that put the Thunder ahead again.
 The Thunder held on and led 78-77 at the end of the third quarter.

-Oklahoma City led 80-77 before the Rockets broke away with a 17-0 run, with just two of the points coming from Harden, the league scoring champion.
+Oklahoma City led 80-77 before the Rockets broke away with a 17-0 run, mostly with Harden on the bench.

+''Unbelievable, man,'' Harden said. ''That was the game right there.
+The guys just took it upon themselves to guard and we felt in the sense Oklahoma City was getting tired and we just kept pressing the gas on them.''

 TIP-INS